Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 1. Acknowledge what's actually happening

-This conversation needs to happen outside the context of actually wanting or declining sex—not in the moment of initiation or rejection.
+Have a conversation where you name the reality.
+This conversation needs to happen outside the context of actually wanting or declining sex.

 2. Address the division of labor honestly